top of page

 But, if there was a problem getting your money from someone who hired you?

-Then, the Union step would step in and start flexing its collective muscles.
+Then, the Union would step in and start flexing its collective muscles.

 For example - as explained by "Don" Catalano - if a nightclub doesn’t pay up in full?
 Then the Musician’s Union will demand that they do.
 And if that doesn’t sway the nightclub that’s supposed to pay ya?
 Then, the Musician’s Union calls up the Teamster’s Union and tells them to stop delivering booze to the club.
 And if that don’t do the trick?
 A Union lawyer will step in to make sure you get your dough.
 And the Union gets their “fair” share.
 One way or another, the Union will take care of everything.